And it finally happened.

 - Go to Discover, tap Shops tab >Select product>Tap ‘Add to Bag’ > Fill Billing information and tap Pay.

 - Create collections and customize Shop: In the Commerce Manager, you are able to customize the shop and manage product collections.
 Collections can have 6-30 products.
-The idea of the Collections is to organize the products in themes so customers can easily discover and purchase.
+The idea of the Collections is to organize the products in themes so customers can easily discover and purchase them.

-- Shop in your Instagram profile: People will have the chance to visit a Shop through a business’s Instagram profile or discover shops through the Feed and Stories.
+- Shop in your Instagram profile: People can visit a Shop through a business’s Instagram profile or discover shops through the Feed and Stories.
 This means that the profiles that have a shop will have a ‘View shop’ button in their Instagram profile.

 Here is how Shops appear on Instagram and Facebook: